nfdi4plants/nfdi4plants.github.io/src/content/articles/_task-areas.md

 _Data Quality, Standardization, Interoperability_

-Will provide support, including AI-based approaches, to facilitate the collection of vocabularies and ontologies, encouraging broader community participation.
-TA1 will enhance ontologies embedded within international consortia, which are essential for improving data and workflow interoperability and ensuring AI-readiness through machine actionability.
-This will connect user documentation, technical endpoints, workflow engines, and domain-specific requirements.
-To guarantee high-quality (meta)data, TA1 will implement automated validation processes, supplemented by a community-driven data publication review system.
-Furthermore, TA1 will promote RDM practices through the involvement of data stewards, fostering a culture of traceability within the community.
+Will promote topics such as data quality assurance, interoperability and standardization.
+The task area will further its efforts to enhance data and workflow interoperability, focusing on semantic understandability and machine actionability to maximize user benefits.
+Central to this effort is the ongoing support and development of a standardized annotation principle.
+This principle bridges user documentation with specific technological endpoints, workflow engines, domain-specific requirements, search engines, and data indexing services, thereby improving data FAIRness.
+Expert assistance will be provided for the collection and management of missing vocabulary needed for metadata annotation, tailored to community needs and encouraging active participation.
+To ensure the quality of (meta)data, we will implement automatic validation processes that support an envisioned journal-like peer-review system for data publication.
+Additionally, we will promote RDM practices that support a culture of error acknowledgment within the community.

+These efforts will be conducted to strengthen and coordinate standardization efforts in plant research-related data and workflow annotation and will be closely linked with other relevant NFDIs nationally, and e.g. ELIXIR, EOSC, IPPN, MIAPPE, and RO-Crate internationally.

 ## Task Area 2
 _Infrastructure, Service, and Workflow Platform_